Become a Race Car Driver!

 3. Study Your Student Packet

-Once you have registered for the CVAR Driver’s School, you will receive a race schedule and other information, as well as a student packet in the mail.
+Once you have registered for the CVAR Driver’s School, you will receive a race schedule and other information, as well as a student packet through email.
 This packet contains important information and should be reviewed and studied thoroughly before you arrive for the driving school.
+All school material can be found at the bottom of the page in section 10.

 Be sure to: